Harrison County couple arrested on injury to a child charges

 Child Protective Services were also notified and are working with HCSO investigators in the case.

-Following an interview, the couple was arrested for injury to a child, causing bodily injury — a first degree felony.
+Following an interview, the couple was arrested for injury to a child, causing bodily injury.

 “Both have been booked into the Harrison County Jail and are awaiting arraignment,” sheriff’s officials said, noting the investigation is ongoing.